 The classic and southern rock of the Canadians The Sheepdogs arrives at La 2 de Apolo.
 A night of guitars, vocal harmonies, and pure rock and roll to close the year with energy.

-The artist from Navarra returns to the Palau Sant Jordi.
-With her personal style and unusual sensitivity, Amaia will offer a concert that will be the perfect Christmas gift for her loyal audience.
+The artist from Navarre returns to the Palau Sant Jordi.
+With her personal style and an uncommon sensitivity, Amaia will offer a concert that will be the perfect Christmas gift for her loyal audience.

-The finishing touch to 2026 is put by Antonio Orozco at the Palau Sant Jordi.
-A concert full of truth and emotion that will close one of the most spectacular musical agendas Barcelona has ever seen.
+The finishing touch to 2026 is provided by Antonio Orozco at the Palau Sant Jordi.
+A concert full of truth and emotion that will close one of the most spectacular musical agendas that Barcelona has experienced.

 Enjoy music in Barcelona with HCC Hotels

 Barcelona in 2026 is not just a destination; it is the soundtrack of your year.
 At HCC Hotels, we offer you much more than a stay.
-Our hotels have direct connections to the main venues, allowing you to enjoy the Barcelona night without worrying about transport.
+Our hotels have direct connections to the main venues, allowing you to enjoy Barcelona’s nightlife without worrying about transportation.

 Whether you come for Rosalía’s pop, Eric Clapton’s rock, or Bad Bunny’s rhythm, our facilities are designed so that people can relax and recharge their batteries before and after the show.
 Check our availability and secure your room in the heart of the music.